railsbridge/docs/sites/workshop/teacher_training.deck.md

   * Yes!
 * increase number of female programmers and teachers
 * show that programming is totally not scary

 <!SLIDE bullets incremental>
 # What special challenges do we face as teachers of women?
 * Madeline Kunin's research: women self-filter more than men

 <!SLIDE bullets incremental>
 # Stress vs. Learning
 * Excitement is good, but stress is bad for learning
 * Before anyone touches a keyboard, set up a welcoming classroom environment.

+# How to set up a welcoming classroom environment?

+Discuss!

 <!SLIDE smbullets incremental>
 # How to set up a welcoming classroom environment?
 1